Hunbird/learngit/readme.txt

 GIt is free software.
 That is cool.
 Git tracks changes.
-Creating a new branck is quick.
+Creating a new branck is quick and simple.